 Prosper at every stage of China’s growth cycle

 Today, China’s markets are evolving in important ways.
 The China onshore bond market is about to embark on another milestone index inclusion with FTSE World Government Bond Index, presenting global investors with an opportunity to participate in the world’s second largest bond market.
 RMB bonds, with their higher yield versus comparative bonds, can provide investors with diversification benefits and exposure to the growing opportunities in China’s dynamic economy.
 At HSBC Asset Management, we have been investing in China’s capital markets for over three decades.
-Join us as we navigate China’s transition into the expansion phase of the economic cycle and identify exciting investment opportunities along the way.
+Join us as we navigate China’s markets and identify exciting investment opportunities along the way.

 Why invest in China assets?